Weald Action Group

 For more information on this advanced well stimulation technique that is being used by oil companies across the Weald and other areas of the UK please see www.frackfreesussex.co.uk/about/#whatisacidising.

-For more detail see Kathryn McWhirter's article on Everything You Always Wanted to Know About Acidising
+To read Kathryn McWhirter's full article on Everything You Always Wanted to Know About Acidising

 Keith Taylor, Green MEP for South East has also produced a leaflet on acidisation.